sdcnku/micropython/docs/library/omv.image.rst

    This method is not available on the OpenMV Cam M4.

+.. method:: image.mask_rectange([x, y, w, h])

+   Zeros a rectangular part of the image.
+If no arguments are supplied this method zeros the center of the image.

+   Returns the image object so you can call another method using ``.`` notation.

+   Not supported on compressed images or bayer images.

+.. method:: image.mask_circle([x, y, radius])

+   Zeros a circular part of the image.
+If no arguments are supplied this method zeros the center of the image.

+   Returns the image object so you can call another method using ``.`` notation.

+   Not supported on compressed images or bayer images.

+.. method:: image.mask_ellipse([x, y, radius_x, radius_y, rotation_angle_in_degrees])

+   Zeros an ellipsed shaped part of the image.
+If no arguments are supplied this method zeros the center of the image.

+   Returns the image object so you can call another method using ``.`` notation.

+   Not supported on compressed images or bayer images.

 .. method:: image.binary(thresholds, [invert=False, [zero=False, [mask=None, [to_bitmap=False, [copy=False]]]]])

    Sets all pixels in the image to black or white depending on if the pixel is inside of a threshold in the threshold list ``thresholds`` or not.

-   ``thresholds`` must be a list of tuples
-   ``[(lo, hi), (lo, hi), ..., (lo, hi)]`` defining the ranges of color you want to track.
+   ``thresholds`` must be a list of tuples ``[(lo, hi), (lo, hi), ..., (lo, hi)]`` defining the ranges of color you want to track.
 For grayscale images each tuple needs to contain two values - a min grayscale value and a max grayscale value.
    Only pixel regions that fall between these thresholds will be considered.
-For RGB565 images each tuple needs to have six values (l_lo, l_hi, a_lo, a_hi, b_lo, b_hi) - which are minimums and maximums for the LAB L, A, and B channels respectively.
+   For RGB565 images each tuple needs to have six values (l_lo, l_hi, a_lo, a_hi, b_lo, b_hi)
+   - which are minimums and maximums for the LAB L, A, and B channels respectively.
    For easy usage this function will automatically fix swapped min and max values.
    Additionally, if a tuple is larger than six values the rest are ignored.
    Conversely, if the tuple is too short the rest of the thresholds are assumed to be at maximum range.

    .. note::